mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ## Managing Project and Environment Users

-A User with enough administrative permission on a specific Project will be able to view all the existing identities in the Company and assign them the desired Role on the specific Project (and, optionally, on each existing Runtime Environment).
+A User with enough administrative permission on a specific Project will be able to view all the existing Identities in the Company and assign them the desired Role on the specific Project (and, optionally, on each existing Runtime Environment).

 ![Project identities](./img/user-management/project_identities.png)

 :::note
-Even though the Project Identities administration portal shows all the Company identities, this does not mean that all the identities have access to the Project, since this depends on the Role they are assigned in the Company and how the permissions are inherited.
+Even though the Project Identities administration portal shows all the Company Identities, this does not mean that all the Identities have access to the Project, since this depends on the Role they are assigned in the Company and how the permissions are inherited.

 For further information about permissions and Role inheritance, check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
 :::